TeamZeroWaste/trashnetMLPipelinev1/README.md

 ---

 ## Project Description
 The primary goal of this project is to automate the waste sorting process, aiding in recycling and waste management.
-The system classifies waste into multiple categories (glass, paper, cardboard, plastic, metal, etc.) based on visual input.
-The model is trained on the **TrashNet** dataset and achieves an accuracy of 80%.
+The system classifies waste into multiple categories based on visual input.
+The model is trained on the **TrashNet** dataset and achieves an accuracy of over 80%.

 ---